Summer 2013 | June & July

 * Dates and locations are subject to change

 ** To earn college credit, the student must successfully complete all aspects of the program (see college credit information for more details).
-The Business & Entrepreneurship 10 day conference is accredited for two (2) college credits from Loras College.
-Tuition includes the first college credit.
+The Business Innovation 10 Day Conference is accredited for two (2) college credits.
+Tuition includes the first college credit from Loras College.
 A second college credit is available at a reduced fee of $299.

 *** Students will need spending money for several off-site meals, souvenirs and incidentals.